 We cover reorder points and EOQ further in Chapter 4: Purchasing Inventory of this guide.

 5) Give each variant a dedicated warehouse bin

-Organising and arranging items in the warehouse is a key part of good inventory management.
+Organizing and arranging items in the warehouse is a key part of good inventory management.
 Your team should be able to look at your system and easily see where any product is located.

 This means creating bin locations with clear labels for each product variant.

 It’s best to avoid fancy names – simplicity and ease of understanding is king here.
 Numbers and letters are therefore the best route to go.

 Start by labelling each row, shelf, then bin location:

 So you always know, for example, that all your blue t-shirts sized medium will be in Row A – Shelf B – Bin 1.
 And the pattern can be continued like this.

 We discuss this in greater depth in Chapter 5: Inventory Storage of this guide.